lighthouseitsecurity/weaponizedXSS/advanced/chainedAttacks/loginCsrfSelfXSS/README.md

     ```

     * **NOTES**:
+        * typically, login-CSRF victim user
             * alternatively, use any other method that logs victim user's web browser into attacker's user account (scenario-dependent)
         * now, victim user's web browser is logged into attacker's user account (in that opened window)
             * possible to trigger self-XSS, due to attacker user account's context